Andinh123/Addon-Compiler/README.md

 - Add an Alert system and manual update mode

 ### v1.1.1 [CURRENT]
-- Fix bugs that cause the program to freeze when rapid compiling request
+- Fix bugs that cause the program to freeze when rapid compiling requests are made
 - The alert system is now triggered for more events (add/remove directory, compiling request, uninstall alert, etc)
 - Fix a bug that prevent user from removing custom directory
 - Revamp the compiling process!
 Now it should run faster